MakerFaireOrlando/mfo-static-website/pages/exhibit-at-maker-faire-orlando.md

 ## Exhibit Applications

+{%comment%}
 #### We have not yet opened the Call For Makers exhibit application process for {{site.event_year}}.
 Check back later this summer and follow us on social media for announcements!

-{%comment%}
+{%endcomment%}

 There is no fee for individuals or community groups to exhibit at Maker Faire Orlando.
-There is a $100 seller fee for individuals to sell products you make at the event.
+There is a $150 seller fee for individuals to sell products you make at the event.
 Companies, service businesses, retail businesses, and those looking to advertise should [sponsor Maker Faire Orlando](/become-a-sponsor) which includes significant sponsor benefits.
 Contact us at <makers@makerfaireorlando.com> for more information.

 Startup businesses are encouraged to contact us at <makers@makerfaireorlando.com> so that we can work with you to determine potential sponsorship discounts based startup phase and size.